 The Family Court has a set of rules called the Family Procedure Rules 2010.
 Within those rules are Practice Directions which set out the correct procedure in detail.

-Practice Direction 12J
+Practice Direction 12

 Practice Direction 12J tells the Family Court how it should deal with allegations of domestic abuse.
-This guide will set out how these rules can be used to protect you and your children: PRACTICE DIRECTION 12J - CHILD ARRANGEMENTS & CONTACT ORDERS: DOMESTIC ABUSE AND HARM (justice.gov.uk)
+This guide will set out how these rules can be used to protect you and your children: Justice.gov.uk)